Librarians and Archivists Forum

 Communications

-All non-confidential Forum documents will be made publicly available on the Library website.
-Managing the creation and maintenance of Library website pages related to the Forum will be the responsibility of the Secretary.
+All non-confidential Forum documents will be made publicly available.
+Minutes will be made available according to current accessibility standards.
+Managing the creation and maintenance of documents related to the Forum will be the responsibility of the Secretary.

 Review